luumen/hatchfi-sdk-js/README.md

 Our Developer experience and support is something that we're proud of.
 We want to ensure that you're able to implement Hatchfi into your product in just a few hours - if that.
 If'd you like more hands on support, please join our [Hatchfi Discord](https://discord.gg/hatchfi) and let us know your a developer.

+You can read about all of our methods here in our [Hatchfi JS SDK Recipe](https://docs.hatchfi.co/recipes/hatchfi-javascript-sdk-methods)

 ### Hatchfi's Providers

 For a complete list of Hatchfi's providers, please check out our [providers page](https://hatchfi.co/providers).